These two cameras are often described as

 |Flash sync., terminal||On the front left of the camera.|

 Clearly these two cameras were designed to appeal to different markets.
 The Contax is the better specified camera, with more advanced features that will appeal to the discerning photographer, but I don't feel that makes the Yashica a poor man's Contax.
-I really like the Contax, but I also like the Yashica, with its more conventional control layout, and bright viewfinder.
+Ironically, while the FX-D is theoretically not as well made, working examples are abundant, whilst the same cannot be said of the Contax.

 Go back to the Contax 139 Quartz page.